MaximilianSoerenPollak/personal-dashboard/README.md

 The MVP should consist of two things.
 - API backend.
 - One graph in the dashboard.
+- *Edit* CLI to interact with the API / request the dashboard.

 I want to have a working API that can give me up to date (if necessary) data for the single chart I will have in the Dashboard.